 Kids often make the biggest messes looking for something on a surface (where it usually isn't) and leaving the flying byproducts to lie where they land.
 This is not good.

-Instead, cut down on the fly-bys by putting items that she plays with together in a single box, bin or container.
+Instead, cut down on the fly-bys by putting items that she plays with together in a single storage box, plastic bins, or storage container.

-Not only will she not make a mess of the entire room and still not find her stuff, she'll now actually know where to go get her favorites of the day - and know where to put these items back.
+Not only will she not clutter entire room and still not find her stuff, she'll now actually know where to go get her favorites of the day - and know where to put these items back.